 Other challenging cases for a family defense lawyer are those involving domestic violence.
 People charged with domestic violence not only face the potential of prison time, but also the loss of jobs or careers.
 A crime of domestic violence can disqualify professionals from obtaining and maintaining licenses.
 Furthermore, the accusation alone may result in termination.
 In these types of cases, the entire family is affected in terms of their reputations and finances.

 In several domestic abuse cases, a husband and wife are fighting and one of calls the cops.
 Sometimes alcohol is involved.
 Sometimes they are heard or seen by neighbors who call the police.
 Sometimes the domestic abuse allegations are true and other times they are false.
 Regardless, when the police show up to deal with a domestic assault call, someone is going to get arrested and someone will be charged with a crime.

 These cases are extremely complex for medical professionals and members of the military.
 Military members convicted of crimes of domestic violence often face collateral consequences under the Lautenberg Amendment, which prevents them from possessing firearms and ultimately costs them their careers.
 This is not unique to the military – it also applies to law enforcement and other professionals as well.

 HIRING A FAMILY CRIMES ATTORNEY

 In many instances, criminal allegations permanently destroy family relationships, resulting in distrust, alienation, and ultimately divorce.
 A good criminal defense lawyer will zealously defend his or her client, all the while understanding the tension the case may put on the client’s family.
-If you or a loved one has been charged with a crime threatening to sever ties between family members, contact Berry Law Firm to discuss your options.
+If you or a loved one has been charged with a crime threatening to sever ties between family members, contact Berry Law to discuss your options.